akhil-reddy/beads/README.md

 The project follows a coupled documentation style where
 1. _README.md_ files represent the design and subjective documentation including opinions, thoughts, assumptions and ideas
 2. In-code documentation represents the isolated function description and details

+## License

+The Beads framework has a GPL 3.0 license, as found in the LICENSE file.